 - Bad breath, resulting from excess bacteria and skin cells not being washed away with the saliva.
 Solutions 1-14

-How can we combat xerostomia issues: My Solutions to dry mouth!!
+How can we combat xerostomia issues: Our Solutions to dry mouth!!

 More xerostomia solutions